cofoundry-cms/Cofoundry.Plugins.Imaging.ImageSharp/README.md

 This plugin uses the cross platform [ImageSharp](https://github.com/JimBobSquarePants/ImageSharp) package to resize images dynamically.

-***NB:** ImageSharp is still in pre-release so this is a quick rough solution to cross platform imaging.
-The ImageSharp package should be picked up automatically, but if not you can find it in the MyGet feed stored in the NuGet.config file.*
+***NB:** ImageSharp is still in beta so this is a quick rough solution to cross platform imaging.*

+## Configuration

-The services register themselves automatically so no other configuration is required.
+The services register themselves automatically so typically no other configuration is required.
+The following configuration settings can be used to tweak the image output:

+- **Cofoundry:Plugins:ImageSharp:JpegQuality** Jpeg quality setting out of 100.
+Defaults to 85.
+- **Cofoundry:Plugins:ImageSharp:JpegQuality** Indicates whether the metadata should be ignored when the image is being encoded.

+If you need more control over the image configuration this can be acheived by changing the ImageSharp configuration manually.
+Check out the  [ChangeDefaultEncoderOptions](https://github.com/SixLabors/ImageSharp/tree/master/samples/ChangeDefaultEncoderOptions) sample for more information.
+Our default configuration is set during the Cofoundry startup process, so you'll need to apply your settings after you've called `app.UseCofoundry();`.